BU-Spark/pitne-affordable-housing-efficacy/fa25-team-b/README.md

 ### 📊 `data/`
 Used to store local or intermediate datasets.
-- May contain cleaned `.csv` or `.parquet` files created during preprocessing.
+- Contains cleaned `.csv` or `.parquet` files created during preprocessing.
 - **Raw CHAPA data is *not* stored here** due to confidentiality — it’s instead accessed from a secure Google Drive folder.
 - Temporary or test data (like `temp.txt`) may also appear here during development.